vmacdougal/canvassing/README.md

 I used a web socket to send real-time household changes to logged-in users.

 I did not include the concept of a "pending" status or "claiming" households to be canvassed because of the requirement to send updates to canvassers in real time.
-That wouldn't have any value if they are expected to claim a list of households so that no one else can canvass them, so I assumed it shouldn't work that way.
+That wouldn't have any value if they are expected to exclusively reserve a list of households, so I assumed it shouldn't work that way.

 # Avenues for further work
 Like all initial releases, this one is more of an MVP than a full-polished product with all possible bells and whistles.